kinderp/3183/README.md

 Batch mode depends on vocaularies files.
 Let's see how to create those ones for your custom model classes.
-Every 3183 custom modol class can define a magic class attribute `__t`.
+Every 3183 custom model class can define a magic class attribute `__t`.
 It is just a dict like below:

 ```python